-My calling is to use my ‘technical’ brain to assist – Ofori-Atta talks Presidential ambition
+My calling is to use my ‘technical’ brain to assist – Ofori-Atta talks presidential ambition

 According to him, every individual has his/her calling and he hasn’t been called for the highest office of the land.

-He believes that his calling is to use his intellectual capabilities to support the government win.
+He believes that his calling is to use his intellectual capabilities to support the government.

-“Sometimes, people believe that it’s their energies and their intellect that brought them in [politics] but I just firmly believe that the LORD needs you and gives you the energy to do a specific job and when you begin to mission-creep is when you shipwreck,” he stated on Accra-based Metro TV.
+Speaking on Accra-based Metro TV, Ken Ofori-Atta said, “Sometimes, people believe that it’s their energies and their intellect that brought them in [politics] but I just firmly believe that the LORD needs you and gives you the energy to do a specific job and when you begin to mission-creep is when you shipwreck.”

-Adding that “but what I believe He has purposed me to do which is to be technical [and] to use my brain and to support that”.
+“But what I believe He has purposed me to do which is to be technical [and] to use my brain and to support that,” he added.

 The Finance Minister said it’s imperative that as a people, we will realize our God-given talent and not stretch it.